Naval and Military Club

-The Naval and Military Club, known informally as The In & Out, is a private members' club located in St James's Square, London.
-It was founded in 1862 for officers of the Navy and Army.
-It now also accepts female members, and members who have not served in the armed forces, but continues to observe service traditions.
+The Naval and Military Club, informally known as The In & Out, is a private members' club located in St James's Square, London.
+It was founded in 1862 for officers of the Royal Navy and British Army.
+It now also accepts female members.
+While the club continues to observe service traditions, it now accepts applications for non-military membership.

 Origins

 The club was founded in 1862 by six officers, chiefly from the Buffs, because the three then existing military clubs in London – the United Service, the Junior United Service, and the Army and Navy – were all full.

 Premises

 The Club was formerly based at Cambridge House at 94 Piccadilly, opposite Green Park.
 It came to be known as "The In & Out" from the prominent signs on the building's separate vehicle entrance and exit gates.
 This building was bombed by the Provisional IRA on 11 December 1974.
 A bomb was thrown into the famous long bar of the club; one steward was injured in the blast, the only casualty of the attack.

 In 1996, the club purchased its current premises at 4 St James's Square, designed by Edward Shepherd in 1679 for Anthony Grey, 11th Earl of Kent and the former London home of Waldorf and Nancy Astor from 1912 to 1942.
 After a programme of refurbishment the club took up occupancy on 1 February 1999.
 To perpetuate its traditional nickname, the words "In" and "Out" were painted on the two flanking columns of the portico of the house.

 In 2011 Cambridge House, in disrepair, was acquired by property tycoons David and Simon Reuben.
 They planned to convert the Grade I listed building into a 48-room private house with a value estimated at £214 million but this plan was axed in 2017 in favour of a 102-room hotel and four serviced apartments.